-When building a new home, one of the most important choices you’ll have to make is where to build the home.
-The choice between urban and suburban lifestyles can be a difficult one to make; many city dwellers don’t realise the benefits of a suburban lifestyle.
-This article will outline the advantages of living in the suburbs, away from the big smoke.
+When building a new house, one of the most important choices you’ll have to make is deciding where to build the home.
+The choice between urban and suburban lifestyles can be a difficult one to make; however many city dwellers don’t realise the benefits of a suburban lifestyle.
+In fact, the ‘burbs have several advantages of the big smoke!

 Suburban schools have a reputation for being better than their inner city counterparts.
 One of the theories behind this is linked to property taxes and council rates going towards national school funding, which in turn benefits suburban schools.
 Whatever the reason, these schools are often better equipped and have the added benefit of larger grounds and facilities.